 Later that night, showered and happy in the warmth of the night, we sat in a circle waiting on our food.
 It hadn’t arrived yet because in Mozambique it takes at least two hours from ordering to eating.
 That’s when you just shrug and say, “T.I.A” (this is Africa), and learn the meaning of patience.

-When it got to Caspar, an incredibly well-spoken, tall, brown-haired and green-eyed Aussie who has been studying, working, and living in Mozambique for the past two years, he said something that brought tears to my eyes:
+When it got to Caspar, an incredibly well-spoken, tall, brown-haired and green-eyed Aussie who had been studying, working, and living in Mozambique for the past two years, he said something that brought tears to my eyes:

 The more he has traveled the world, the more he has come to fully believe that people are fundamentally good.

 He expressed that every single time that things started to look hopeless, someone would come along and change everything.
-He referenced times he had to hitchhike on the side of the road, got lost, or just openly appealed for help and when he needed it, and it always found him.
+He referenced times he had to hitchhike on the side of the road, got lost, or just openly appealed for help when he needed it, and it always found him.
 The amount of kindness that people have shown him over and over, every single time he has had no choice but to rely on it, has reaffirmed this belief.

 I often wondered, and was even told by others, that I was naive and idealistic for feeling this way, and that those things don’t just happen to everyone.
-To hear him say the very same thing that I felt down to my core finally affirmed what I know to be true: The world and the people in it are more kind, giving, and similar to each other than unkind, greedy, and different to each other.
+To hear him say the very same thing that I felt down to my core finally affirmed what I know to be true: The world and the people in it are more kind, giving, and similar to each other than unkind, greedy, and different from each other.
 Even without speaking the same language, we can find a common ground.

 It also confirmed that what you put out there is what you get back.
 He and I are both open and giving but also understanding and not afraid to ask for help.
 People will give when they feel that kind of loving and receptive spirit, and when people ask me for help, I pay it forward.